Kieran McKenna: Ipswich Town

 On 16 December 2021, McKenna was appointed as manager of League One side Ipswich Town, signing a three-and-a-half-year contract.
-He officially took charge on 20 December, alongside his assistant Martyn Pert.
+He officially took charge on 20 December, alongside his newly appointed assistant Martyn Pert.
 McKenna's first game in charge of Ipswich saw his side win 1–0 against Wycombe Wanderers at Portman Road.
 McKenna's first away game in charge was a 4–0 win against Gillingham.
 McKenna's arrival saw a quick upturn in Ipswich's form, winning seven of his first ten games in charge, keeping seven clean sheets in the process.
 Under McKenna, Ipswich went 11 matches unbeaten through February and March, including setting a new club record for not conceding a goal, surpassing the previous record of 547 minutes.
 Despite the improvement in form, Ipswich failed to reach the League One play-offs, eventually finishing in 11th place in League One.
 Ipswich ended the 2021–22 season with a 4–0 home win against Charlton Athletic on 30 April.

 During the 2022–23 season, McKenna was awarded the EFL League One Manager of the Month award for March 2023 as his side maintained their automatic promotion push.
-On 29 April 2023, Ipswich secured promotion to the EFL Championship after beating Exeter City 6–0 at home.
+On 29 April 2023, Ipswich secured promotion to the EFL Championship after beating Exeter City 6–0 at home, with five of those goals coming within the first thirty-two minutes.
 He was later awarded Manager of the Month for April.
 Ipswich finished the season in second place in League One to gain automatic promotion to the EFL Championship, following a 19-game unbeaten run.
 At the end of the 2022–23 season, McKenna signed a new four-year contract, extending his stay at Portman Road until 2027.

 Ipswich started the 2023–24 season well and a run of four wins and a draw saw McKenna pick up the EFL Championship Manager of the Month award for September.
 He won the award for a second time in March 2024 as Ipswich won four of their five matches to maintain their automatic promotion push.
-McKenna was named as the EFL Championship Manager of the Season for the 2023–24 season as Ipswich finished second in the EFL Championship to win promotion to the Premier League.
+McKenna was named as the EFL Championship Manager of the Season for the 2023–24 season as Ipswich finished second in the EFL Championship to win promotion to the Premier League for the first time since 2002.
 McKenna's Ipswich side accumulated 194 points and scored 193 goals over two seasons as they became the first club since Southampton in 2012 to secure back-to-back promotions from League One to the Premier League.
+Despite being approached by fellow Premier League sides Chelsea and Brighton & Hove Albion, McKenna signed a new four-year contract to extend his stay at Portman Road until 2028.